mahimasharma016/mahimasharma016/README.md

 - 👋 Hi, I’m @mahimasharma016
 - 👀 I’m interested in ...Web Development
 - 🌱 I’m currently learning ...Python
-- 📫 How to reach me ... contact@mahima.studentdeveloper.in
+- 📫 How to reach me ... mahimas867@gmail.com

 <!---
 mahimasharma016/mahimasharma016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.